Achieve Uninterrupted System Access and Data Protection

 Get Built-in Failover Directory and Load Balancing

-The Directory Role is responsible for handling client connections and enforcing security policies, making most of the decisions in the system, handling workflows, and storing the system configuration.
-The Failover Directory solution built-in the Security Center can provide hot standby and load balancing simultaneously, protecting up to five failover directories at once.
+The Directory is responsible for handling client connections and enforcing security policies, making most of the decisions in the system, handling workflows, and storing the system configuration.
+The Failover Directory feature available in the Security Center can provide hot standby and load balancing simultaneously, protecting up to five failover Directory servers at once.
 Therefore, you no longer have to worry about which Directory to connect to; the system will automatically connect to the least busy Directory.

 Ensure Uninterrupted Video Streaming